 - Strengthen their skills in capturing learning effectively via digital documentation and portfolios

-- Discuss the values of collaboration in regard to documenting children’s learning
+- Discuss the value of collaboration in regard to documenting children’s learning

 - Articulate the purpose and function of portfolios as stipulated in the Regulations and the NQS

 - Describe the benefits and costs of creating digital portfolios versus a hard copy format

 - List what might be included as evidence of children’s learning and development in portfolios for children

 - Describe the relationship between digital documentation and the intrinsic rights of young children

 - Employ strategies for collaborating with colleagues to improve the documentation of children’s learning

 THE AUSTRALIAN PROFESSIONAL TEACHING STANDARDS

 NSW: Completing this course – Getting it Right with Portfolios and Digital Documentation will contribute 6 hours of NESA Registered PD addressing: APTS 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.